 • Hunting and the use of general licenses

 Due to the serious nature of owning a firearm without a certificate, it is best to seek legal advice as soon as possible when appealing a firearms license refusal or revocation.
-Specialist firearms licensing solicitorS understand the processes and regulations around appeals, and will ensure you have a strategy in place when the appeal is made.
+Specialist firearms licensing solicitors understand the processes and regulations around appeals, and will ensure you have a strategy in place when the appeal is made.

 Contact us for an initial discussion and advice: